The Gut-Brain Axis - what you eat can impact your mood

 Scientists have discovered a clear link between the gut and brain, known as the gut-brain axis.
 This involves communication between the central nervous system (which includes the brain) and the enteric nervous system (which involves the digestive tract).

-The connection between your gut and brain may seem like an unlikely pair but you have probably experienced some of the ways they work together in your day-to-day life.
+The connection between your gut and brain may not seem like a likely pair.
+Thus, you have probably experienced some of the ways they work together in your day-to-day life.
 For example, getting “butterflies” in your stomach in response to nerves.
 In fact, the brain-gut relationship is so strong that specialists often referred to the gut as the “second brain.”

 How food impacts your brain

-All food is made up of three macronutrients - carbohydrates, protein, and fat.
+All food is made up of three macronutrients- carbohydrates, protein, and fat.
 It also contains micronutrients, which are vitamins and minerals.
 Each of these plays a crucial role in producing the neurotransmitters described above.
 Your brain needs access to the right types of fuel to function properly.
-A poor-quality diet, or one that lacks variety, leads to having fewer nutrients available to produce enough of the right neurotransmitters.
+A poor-quality diet, or one that lacks variety, leads to fewer nutrients available to produce enough of the right neurotransmitters.
 This, in turn, can potentially contribute to mental health concerns.
-Multiple studies show that healthy, balanced diets may lower the risk of depression and other mental and mood health disorders, while diets that consist of less healthy and highly processed foods are linked to an increased risk.
+Multiple studies show that healthy, balanced diets may lower the risk of depression and other mental and mood health disorders, while diets high in less healthy and highly processed foods are linked to an increased risk.

 Food to promote a healthy gut and mood